Actions are used to automatically correct problems and influence certain aspects of a local or remote system.

 If the node is already selected, this step will be automatically skipped, but you can return to it if you need to select a different node.

-On the second step, select the action type by clicking + in front of it.
+On the second step, select the action type.

 Some actions may request login information for authentication on the remote device.